samuelBenh/web-technical-test/README.md

 Please find what we are going to review in your project :

 - The design should follow the guidelines provided in the linked figma file (cf Specifications).
+- You have to handle connection and update from WS to an internal state.
 - You must display our scooters on a map using any map provider, represented by markers.
 - Display an orange marker if the scooter status is available.
 - Display a black marker if the scooter status is booked.